Invitation to tender: Mean value

 The contract is awarded to a bid close to the mean value of the proposals received.
 This may apply to procurements where numerous proposals are expected and there is a need for a market-representing value.

 Exclusion of the extremes

 Under this method the proposals that are deviating the most from the mass of the proposals are excluded and then the procedure continues with one of the above methods.

 Evaluations which do not take account of price

 Some evaluations ignore prices or impose a single price which all intending contractors are expected to charge.
 For example in the English High Court case of Croft House Care et al. v Durham County Council (2010), the Council's commissioning manager explained that allowing bidders offering home care services for older and disabled people to charge different prices and using the lower prices as a part of the tender evaluation process risked bidders being unable to recruit staff and deliver the services they had contracted for.

 There are also many variants and/or combinations of these main methods.

+Process contracts

+There are cases where an invitation to tender creates or implies a contractual obligation on the part of the inviting body to comply with duties of fairness and good faith in how they conduct the tender process.
+For example: